dorawyy/cpen321-w24-Get2Class/documentation/M3_Requirements_and_Design.md

             - If it is before the class by more than 10 minutes, they are too early
             - If it is after the class, they are too late
             - If they are more than 50 meters from the class location, they are marked as in the wrong location
             - If it is mid way through the class, they are late.
-Mark the class as attended and add less points according to how late they are
+Mark the class as attended and add less karma according to how late they are
-            - Otherwise, they are considered on time for up to 10 minutes and they will be marked as attended and will be awarded the full number of points
+            - Otherwise, they are considered on time for up to 10 minutes and they will be marked as attended and will be awarded the full number of karma
         - Class attendance will reset at the end of every day
-    - **Pseudo-code**: ...
+    - **Pseudo-code**:
         ```
         String checkAttendance(username, userCoordinates, userTime, id):
             Class currClass = null